apraclonidine hydrochloride ophthalmic solution

 IOPIDINE (apraclonidine hydrochloride ophthalmic solution) is apraclonidine is a relatively selective, alpha adrenergic agonist and does not have significant membrane stabilizing (local anesthetic) activity.
 First approved in 1987.

-IOPIDINE is an ophthalmic solution containing apraclonidine hydrochloride, a selective alpha-2-adrenergic agonist that reduces intraocular pressure (IOP) by decreasing aqueous humor formation.
-It is indicated for preventing or controlling acute IOP elevation following laser eye surgery (argon laser trabeculoplasty, iridotomy, and Nd:YAG capsulotomy) and for managing ocular redness in glaucoma patients.
-The drug demonstrates onset of action within one hour with maximum IOP reduction typically occurring 3-5 hours after application.
+IOPIDINE is an ophthalmic solution containing apraclonidine hydrochloride, a selective alpha-2 adrenergic agonist that reduces intraocular pressure (IOP) by decreasing aqueous humor formation.
+It is indicated for prevention and management of acute IOP elevation following argon laser trabeculoplasty, argon laser iridotomy, and Nd:YAG laser procedures.
+The drug acts within one hour with maximum effect at 3–5 hours post-instillation.

 Apraclonidine is a relatively selective, alpha adrenergic agonist and does not have significant membrane stabilizing (local anesthetic) activity.
 When instilled into the eye, IOPIDINE 1% (apraclonidine hydrochloride ophthalmic solution) has the action of reducing intraocular pressure (IOP).…